josemarinfarina/SciBlend-AdvancedCore/README.md

-# SciBlend: Advanced Scientific Visualization for Blender v.2.2.0
+# SciBlend: Advanced Scientific Visualization for Blender v.2.3.0
 ![](images/NC_RENDER5.png)

-SciBlend AdvancedCore is a powerful add-on for Blender 4.2+ that represents a significant evolution from its predecessor, [SciBlend-Core](https://github.com/josemarinfarina/SciBlend-Core).
-This advanced version is characterized by its requirement for a more complex setup process, primarily due to the need to install VTK (Visualization Toolkit) and netCDF4, within Blender's Python environment.
+SciBlend Advanced Core v.2.3.0 is a powerful add-on for Blender 4.2+ that represents a significant evolution from its predecessor, [SciBlend-Core](https://github.com/josemarinfarina/SciBlend-Core).
+This advanced version is characterized by its requirement for a more complex setup process, primarily due to the need to install VTK (Visualization Toolkit), netCDF4, and additional geospatial libraries within Blender's Python environment.

 SciBlend bridges the gap between scientific data processing and high-quality 3D visualization.
-By integrating VTK, VTU PVTU and NetCDF capabilities directly into Blender, SciBlend allows researchers and scientists to create stunning, photorealistic visualizations of complex scientific data.
+By integrating VTK, VTU, PVTU, NetCDF, and Shapefile capabilities directly into Blender, SciBlend allows researchers and scientists to create stunning, photorealistic visualizations of complex scientific and geospatial data.

-Unlike SciBlend-Core, which primarily focused on importing data from Paraview, this advanced version offers deeper integration with scientific data formats through VTK, VTU, PVTU and NetCDF allowing for more sophisticated data manipulations and visualizations directly within Blender.
+Unlike SciBlend-Core, which primarily focused on importing data from Paraview, this advanced version offers deeper integration with scientific data formats through VTK, VTU, PVTU, NetCDF, and Shapefiles, allowing for more sophisticated data manipulations and visualizations directly within Blender.
+The addition of advanced geospatial features like Delaunay triangulation and terrain modeling makes it particularly powerful for working with geographic and topographic data.

 ## Table of Contents